uas-at-ucla/suas-2019/SETUP.md

 1. Install a Virtual Machine.
 See below.
 If you are unsure whether you want to pursue a career in Computer Science, then it's highly recommended to just stick with a virtual machine client and to ignore the other options.
-2. Using the Ubuntu Bash.
+2. Use the Ubuntu Bash.
    More info to be released.
-3. If you have a working Windows machine, you can [dual boot](https://www.youtube.com/watch?v=qNeJvujdB-0) it to run Ubuntu natively on your own machine.
+3. [Dual boot](https://www.youtube.com/watch?v=qNeJvujdB-0) Windows and Ubuntu in order to natively run Linux on your own machine.
 If you had never setup a Linux installation before, it's recommended to watch the whole video first before you actually start tinkering your device.
 Moreover, you will need to [disable secure